pouriya/director/README.md

 	* `handle_exit/5`: Will be called after crashing a child process.
 This callback-function should tell **Director** how to deal with process crash.
 Restart child?
 Restart it after time interval?
 Delete child from children?
 Do nothing?
 Terminate yourself?
 	* `handle_terminate/5`: Will be called when **Director** terminates a child process.
 	* `terminate/2`: Will be called for termination of **Director** itself.
 * Use different databases for keeping children.
 By default **Director** uses an Erlang list.
-It has two other modes for keeping children In an ETS or Mnesia table.
+It has three other modes for keeping children In a map or ETS or Mnesia table.
 * A number of **Director** processes can use one ETS table on same node (sharing ETS table).
 * A number of **Director** processes can use one Mnesia table on cluster of nodes (sharing Mnesia table).
 * By sharing table **Director**s can start, restart, terminate, etc a number of children simultaneously.